Summer Programming for K-12 Students

 Each summer, the Tampa Bay Area Writing Project hosts a series of summer camps to inspire K-12 students from across the Tampa Bay area to extend and enrich their writing practices.
 The Tampa Bay Area Writing Project’s Young Writers Camps provide an environment in which writers feel safe to explore their abilities and receive feedback on the writing process from their peers and Tampa Bay Area Writing Project Teaching Consultants.

 The Tampa Bay Area Writing Project is a nonprofit professional development organization that works to create lifelong writers.
 Founded in 1998, the project is modeled after the National Writing Project, an organization comprised of nearly 200 local sites that utilize a professional development model of teachers teaching other teachers how to improve their writing instruction.
-The program is housed in the David C. Anchin Center for the Advancement of Teaching at the USF College of Education.

 Each summer, the Tampa Theatre’s historic auditorium lights up with young filmmakers working together to produce their visions on-screen.
 Campers entering grades 3-12 work in small groups to learn the creative process of digital filmmaking, from brainstorming, storyboarding, and scriptwriting to filming, lighting and editing.
 All of the necessary equipment is provided, including cameras, lights, sound equipment, Mac computers and software.
 By the end of the session, each production team will have a 3-5 minute movie to showcase.